csmap-surveys/csmap-surveys.github.io/youtube_takeout_inst.md

 ## Step 2: Wait for your takeout data to become available
 After completing the Google takeout request, it should only be a few minutes before you receive the archive from Google in your inbox.
 On some rare occasions it can take a few days.
 <div style="padding-top:30px;"></div>
-## Step 3: Submit your takeout data to receive points
+## Step 3: Download your YouTube takeout data
 Check for an email from “Google Takeout” with the subject “Your Google data is ready to download.”
 This may take a while.
+Downlaod the zip file attachment from Google to your computer.
+<div style="padding-top:30px;"></div>
+## Step 4: Submit your takeout data to receive points

-Downlaod the zip file attachment from Google to your computer. **You will receive a link from your survey provider with a link to a form.
-You can upload the zip file using this form.**
+**You will receive a link from your survey provider with a link to a form.
+Upload the takeout data zip file using this form.**
 <div style="padding-top:80px;"></div>

 If you have trouble with these steps, you can <a href="mailto:csmapsupport@nyu.edu">email support</a>.